9 Best AI Tools for Startups in 2026

 Pricing

-Grammarly offers a free plan that covers basic corrections and tone detection.
-Pro costs $30 per member each month and includes sentence rewrites, advanced tone adjustments, unlimited suggestions, plagiarism checks, and 2,000 AI prompts.
+Grammarly offers the Free plan that covers basic corrections and tone detection.
+The Pro plan costs $12 per member per month and includes sentence rewrites, advanced tone adjustments, unlimited suggestions, plagiarism checks, and 2,000 AI prompts.

 6. HubSpot AI: Marketing and Sales AI

-HubSpot AI, known as Breeze, brings intelligence directly into the HubSpot CRM so your team can focus on building relationships.
+HubSpot AI, known as Breeze, brings intelligence directly into the HubSpot CRM so your team can work smarter and focus on building relationships.

 Marketers benefit from Breeze’s ability to segment users based on behavior and deliver campaigns that feel personal.
 Meanwhile, sales teams use predictive scoring to prioritize prospects, and service teams resolve support requests faster with AI-generated summaries.